hybridious/Artifical-Intelligence/Tracker.md

 What we Still Have to Do:

   Frontend(should not take long, but includes some deep learning programming):

+- Facial Recognition; Uses OpenCV with dlib to detect common facial expressions, detect mood based on several factors. (not done)

+twitter.com/0xret2plt will do this, deadline nov 24 2017

 - Speech-to-text code; takes speech input and converts it to text.
 Includes natural language processing.
 This is the first step to          converting human-omitted information for the machine to understand.
 More work will need to be done on the neural network part of          this to get it working.
 (NOT DONE)

-twitter.com/0xret2plt will do this, deadline nov 30 2017
+twitter.com/0xret2plt will do this, deadline pushed further
+- This might take a bit longer, over estimated this a little bit.